 GRANTEPRENEUR BOOK EVENTS: Katherine is the author of this award-winning and highly-endorsed career book for the grants profession.
-See Grantepreneur Page and Grant Career and Business Seminar; and request more information about grant career/business coaching for individuals, and presentations for your book club, library, event, webinar, or organization on the Contact Page.
+See Grantepreneur Page and Grant Career and Business Seminar.
+Contact Katherine for grant career/business coaching and training for individuals along with in-person presentations and webinars for national organizations, chapters, book clubs, libraries, events, and others.

 ADVANCED PROPOSAL WRITING SERIES, October 2, 9, 16, 2018, sponsored by Carnegie Library of Pittsburgh-Nonprofit Resource Center.
 Katherine presented this advanced course to 22 individuals representing 16 nonprofit organizations, schools, and university programs.
 The three one-day grant seminars included in-depth training and proposal coaching focused on each developing aspects of a Common Grant Application: Planning Multi-Funder Proposals, and Polishing Organizational Capacity and Need Statements; Developing an Effective Program/Project Design; and Building a Project Budget & Sustainability Plan.
 Participants received electronic tools for their agency.
 Those attending all sessions and completing a grant application earned a Certificate of Completion from Katherine F.H.
 Heart, GPC, M.Ed. as an Approved Trainer by the Grant Professionals Association.
 Check our events for the next Advanced Proposal Writing Series in 2019.

 GRANTS CAFE - June 27, 2018 from 12:00-1:30 pm, Katherine presented highlights of her recent presentations on Proposal Writing for Operating Support to 18 participants.